Manic-Depressive Psychosis: Features And Depressive Episodes

 Both depression and mania can have mental health side effects aside from mood changes.
 Mania can often lead to further comorbid complications as a result of substance use.
 Some people resort to drinking alcohol, often leading to alcohol misuse.
 Mental health effects can also result from difficulties at home, school, and work.
 It is important to seek treatment, which usually consists of talk therapy and medication.
 Education of family members can also be key.

 With bipolar psychosis, a person can have psychotic symptoms in either a manic phase or a depressed phase.
 Such symptoms may include hallucinations, delusions, social withdrawal, and confused speech or thinking.
-Other symptoms can include thoughts of self harm or suicide.
+Other symptoms can include thoughts of self-harm or suicide attempts.
 In such instances, call the 988 Suicide & Crisis Lifeline.
+Bipolar disorder may be a challenging lifelong condition, but there are ways to manage bipolar episodes.
+Typically, mental health professionals use psychotherapy and pharmacological treatment to treat the symptoms.

-What is a major depressive disorder with psychotic features?
+What is a major depressive disorder with psychotic features and depressive episodes?

-What is the difference between depressive psychosis and manic psychosis?
+What is the difference between depressive psychosis and manic psychosis in mental health conditions?

-In depressive psychosis, the psychotic features are related to the person’s depression; for instance, they may have paranoid delusions that someone is out to get them, so they stay at home and withdraw socially, which perpetuates the depression.
+In mental health conditions like bipolar disorder or depressive psychosis, the psychotic features are related to the person’s depression; for instance, they may have paranoid delusions that someone is out to get them, so they stay at home and withdraw socially, which perpetuates the depression.
 In manic psychosis, the psychotic features are related to the mania; for instance, the person might have grandiose delusions that they have a mission to save the world.

-Psychosis with the comorbid mood disorder of depression is somewhat prevalent, with one study citing that 10–19% of people experiencing depression also experience psychosis.
+Psychosis with the comorbid mood disorder of depression is somewhat prevalent, with one study citing that 10–19% of people experiencing depressive episodes also experience psychosis.

-What are the 5 key features that define psychotic disorders?
+What are the five key features that define psychotic disorders and other mental health conditions?

-If you or someone you know experience any type of psychotic episode, it’s important to reach out to your doctor and a mental health professional.
-Getting medical care and treating psychosis and related disorders early on can make a big difference in clinical outcomes.
-Medical professionals can administer a physical exam and take a medical history and assess a person's symptoms.
+If you or someone you know experiences any type of psychotic episode, it’s important to reach out to your doctor and a mental health professional.
+Getting medical care and treating psychosis and related mental health conditions and disorders early on can make a big difference in clinical outcomes.
+Medical professionals can administer a physical exam, take a medical history, and assess a person's symptoms.
 From there, they can arrive at a diagnosis and create a treatment plan.
 For some, ongoing treatment is necessary, and electroconvulsive therapy can be used in severe episodes.

 What can be mistaken for psychosis?